lmdunn/ameshousing/README.md

 ## Brief Summary of Analysis

 The data was cleaned, dealing with null values.
-To see if the simple presence of a feature played a meaningful role, a number of 'has_{FEATURE}' columns were made based on data from other columns.
+To see if the simple presence of a feature played a meaningful role, a number of 'has_(FEATURE)' columns were made based on data from other columns.
 Ratings were converted to numerical scales to aid in analysis.
 A heatmap of correlations helped to identify which numerical values show the highest correlation to the sale price.

 At that point, the data scientist used an iterative process, starting with the several selections of the highest correlated numerical values, then adding interaction terms (features engineered by multiplying other terms or squaring existing terms).
 After that, categorical features we're added to the model in multiple combinations.
 Finally, ridge and LASSO models were applied to the features that had proven to produce the best model.